-As soon as possible after all turtles from a set have been worked up, we complete the processing of the blood samples.
-The heparinized (green top) samples are centrifuged to separate serum from cells.
-Samples are centrifuged in the vacutainers for 5 minutes at 2000 rpm, taking care to balance the load in the centrifuge using blanks before spinning.
+As soon as possible after all turtles from a set have been worked up for the day, we complete the processing of the blood samples.
+The heparinized (green top) samples are centrifuged to separate plasma from cells.
+Samples are centrifuged in the vacutainers for 6 minutes at 5000 rpm, taking care to balance the load in the centrifuge using blanks before spinning.
 Spun samples are removed from the centrifuge, taking care not to disturb the layers, and are placed into a rack for pipetting.

-Each sample is pipetted by carefully removing the top of the vacutainer and collecting the clear serum with a Pasteur pipette.
+Each sample is pipetted by carefully removing the top of the vacutainer and collecting the clear plasma with a Pasteur pipette.
 Use a new pipette for every turtle.
-Each serum sample is pipetted into two or three, 2 ml cryovials, taking care not to fill the vial above the 1.8 ml full line because the samples will expand when frozen.
-The red blood cells are then pipetted into a separate cryovial.
+Each plasma sample is dripped into two or three, 2 ml cryovials, taking care not to fill the vial above the 1.8 ml full line because the samples will expand when frozen.
+The red blood cells are pipetted into a separate cryovial.
 All cryovials are neatly labeled with the left tag number of the turtle, the initials of the genus and species and the date of collection, as shown for blue-top vials above.

 This is always done using a cryomarker to be certain that the writing will persist during long periods in the ultrafreezer.
-The filled cryovials are returned to the blood cooler in a plastic bag with other serum and red blood cell samples from the same set.
-The empty green vacutainer and pipette, but not the pipette bulb, are deposited into the SHARPS (and biological waste) container.
+The filled cryovials are returned to the blood cooler in a plastic bag with other plasma and red blood cell samples from the same set.
+The empty green vacutainer is placed into the vacutainer box.
+The pipette, but not the pipette bulb, is deposited into the SHARPS container.

-After all serum samples have been spun and cryovials labeled, the tag numbers on all blood samples are checked against the data sheets to be sure that all samples are completely labeled, that numbers are legible, and that numbers correspond to numbers on data sheets for the day's turtles.
-Lysis samples are bagged and labeled separately from serum and red blood cell samples.
+After all plasma samples have been spun and cryovials labeled, the tag numbers on all blood samples are checked against the data sheets to be sure that all samples are completely labeled, that numbers are legible, and that numbers correspond to numbers on data sheets for the day's turtles.
+Lysis samples are bagged and labeled separately from plasma and red blood cell samples.
 All are labelled by date and set # in ziploc bags.
-Serum and red blood cell samples are stored in the freezer at the Aquarium; lysis samples are stored in an air conditioned office or lab.
+Plasma and red blood cell samples are stored in the freezer at the Aquarium; lysis samples are stored in an air-conditioned office or lab.

-IMPORTANT PRECAUTIONS DURING BLOOD SAMPLING:
+IMPORTANT PRECAUTIONS:

 - -We don't bleed turtles in a rush, or on a pitching vessel.
-The turtle, the head holder and the blood sampler all need to be relaxed and patient. - -We move the needle gently and slowly in and out in a straight line, never side to side or twisting, when it is under the skin. - -The person doing the bleeding always discards the needle immediately into the SHARPS container.
+The turtle, the assistant and the blood sampler all need to be relaxed and patient. - -We move the needle gently and slowly in and out in a straight line, never side to side or twisting, when it is inside the turtle. - -The person doing the bleeding always discards the needle immediately into the SHARPS container.
 It is NEVER set on the deck or on a lap. - -We never use the same needle on more than one turtle. - -We avoid letting blood or any other body fluid from one turtle get on another turtle. - -We avoid getting any blood or other body fluids from turtles into open cuts of humans. - -We wash hands thoroughly with sanitizing wipes before and after drawing blood from every turtle and after processing blood samples. - -Gloves are available if desired.

 Figure 4.
-Illustrations for blood collection from the cervical sinus.
-A) bleeding rack; B) lateral view of correct placement of turtle on rack; C) slippery hitch for tying turtle; D) frontal view of turtle on rack; E) detail of neck with site of cervical sinus.
+Illustrations for blood collection from large turtles.
+A, bleeding rack; B, lateral view of turtle on rack; C, slippery hitch for tying turtle; D, frontal view of turtle on rack; E, detail of neck with site of dorsal cervical sinus.